threefoldfoundation/tft-stellar/docs/install_signing/docker.md

 wget <<insert copied link>>
 ```
 you should now have that file in the base directory of the `js-sdk` repo.
 To sign all we need to do is:

+## 5. Sign the TFT payouts with your private key
 ```
 ./sign.py <<name_of_downloaded_file_from_previous_signer.txt>> <<my_name_outputfile.txt>>
 ```